Skip to main content

 }

 Once this is added, run a fresh install.
-Bun will re-install your dependencies and properly install
+Bun re-installs your dependencies and runs the package’s lifecycle scripts.

 rm -rf node_modules